-In years 7 and 8, pupils begin their academic development through discrete subjects such as English, Maths, Science, PE, Design Technology, Food Technology, Art, Music, Computing.
-All of which have the national curriculum as the foundation and is what drives the teaching and learning.
+In years 7 and 8, pupils begin their academic development through discrete subjects such as English, maths, science, PE, design technology, food technology, art, music, and computing.
+All of these have the national curriculum as the foundation and is what drives teaching and learning.
 These subjects expose the pupils to subject-specific skills and knowledge and this initial exposure is the first step on the path to mastery within the subjects.
 Through these subjects, pupils develop socially and emotionally, as there is a large emphasis on developing soft skills such as resilience and teamwork.
 These soft skills are developed even further through the school's humanities programme, which is driven by the national curriculum but takes this further by incorporating an outdoor adventurous activities element.
 This opportunity to take the learning out of the classroom and expose the pupils to adventurous activities gives clear opportunities to develop each individual's soft skills further, by demonstrating the ability to show empathy towards others, their ability to work as part of a team and show a willingness to take risks.

-To be fully prepared for life after Hailey Hall School and to be an active citizen in modern-day Britain, individuals not only need to be equipped with academic skills and qualifications, but also essential life skills.
-Skills such as being able to use a vacuum cleaner and being able to plan a journey via public transport are developed through the subject of Life Skills.
-This subject is essential in developing well-rounded individuals that are equipped with all of the necessary skills for life after Hailey Hall.
+To be fully prepared for life after Hailey Hall School and to be an active citizen in modern-day Britain, individuals not only need to be equipped with academic skills and qualifications but also essential life skills.
+Skills such as being able to use a vacuum cleaner and being able to plan a journey via public transport are developed through the subject of PSHCE.
+This subject is essential in developing well-rounded individuals who are equipped with all of the necessary skills for life after Hailey Hall.